elixirschool/elixirschool/en/lessons/libraries/distillery.md

 Commands are similar to release tasks in that they are both method functions but are different from them in that they are executed through the terminal as opposed to being run by the release script.

 Now that we can run our migrations, we may want to be able to seed our database with information through running a command.
 First, add a new method to our release tasks.
+In `BookAppWeb.ReleaseTasks`, add the following:

 ```
 def seed do